 We know it can be tough setting yourself up in a new country.
-Here is some info, tips and links to make adjustment to your new Irish home a little easier.
+Here is some info, tips and links to make settling in to Ireland a little easier.

 WHAT YOU'LL NEED: Visa, bank account, PPS number and somewhere to live.